Aiman-G/Link_failure_Monitor/README.md

    OFPPS_LIVE = 1 << 2, // Live for Fast Failover Group.  };   ``

 '

-     the output of the folloing function when a link goes down, For exmple, to forcr a link down : mininet> sh  ifconfig s1-eth2 down
+     For exmple, to forcr a link down : mininet> sh  ifconfig s1-eth2 down